 As Strasburg digested the news that he would not pitch, even if his prized, surgically repaired right arm had been spared, another dose of optimism had drained from the Nationals’ season.

 Out beyond the right field fence at Turner Field, in the Nationals’ bullpen, Craig Stammen sprung out of his seat.
-The right-handed long reliever prepares each day for emergency, and here was the biggest — the Nationals entered a .500 team, and their resurgent ace sat in the clubhouse with 21 outs to record against the National League East rival they trailed by 51/
+The right-handed long reliever prepares each day for emergency, and here was the biggest — the Nationals entered a .500 team, and their resurgent ace sat in the clubhouse with 21 outs to record against the National League East rival they trailed by 51/ 2 games.

 Word of Strasburg’s ailment had spread to Stammen and bullpen catcher Nilson Robledo.
 In the first inning, Robledo told Stammen, “Be ready.
 His shoulder’s hurting.”